trilinos/Trilinos/packages/muelu/doc/TutorialReadTheDocs/pages/quick_start.rst

 .. image:: pics/tut1_3.png
   :width: 10cm

 Note that the line **mpirun -np 2 MueLu_tutorial_laplace2d.exe -nx ...** is the command that is executed in the background.
-Per default are 2 processors used.
+The default is 2 processors used.
 After pressing a key we are ready for a first analysis as it is stated by the green letters **Results up to date!**

 .. image:: pics/tut1_4.png